jup-ag/space-station/docs/6-projects-and-dexes/2-rust-integration.md

     fn get_accounts_len(&self) -> usize {
         32 // Default to a near whole legacy transaction to penalize no implementation }

+    /// The identifier of the underlying liquidity
+    ///
+    /// Example:
+    /// For RaydiumAmm uses Openbook market A this will return Some(A)
+    /// For Openbook market A, it will also return Some(A) fn underlying_liquidities(&self) -> Option<HashSet<Pubkey>> {
+        None
+    }

+    /// Provides a shortcut to establish if the AMM can be used for trading
+    /// If the market is active at all fn is_active(&self) -> bool {
+        true
+    }
 }
 ```